0ri0n1/kids-behaviour-tracker/README.md

 ## Current Implementation

-The application is currently implemented as a single HTML file using:
+The application is currently implemented as:
 - React (loaded via CDN)
 - Babel for JSX transformation
-- Tailwind CSS for styling
+- Tailwind CSS for styling (properly compiled for production)
 - p5.js for background animations

 ## Development